apollographql/apollo-client/react-docs/source/subscriptions.md

 `SubscriptionClient` constructor also accepts `connectionParams` field, which is a custom object you can pass to your server, and validate the connection is server side before creating your subscriptions.

-You can use `connectionParams` for any use you need, not only authentication, and check it's validity in server side with [SubscriptionsServer](/tools/graphql-server/subscriptions.html#authentication).
+> You can read about authentication on the server [here](/tools/graphql-server/subscriptions.html#authentication).

 ```js
 import {SubscriptionClient} from 'subscriptions-transport-ws';